TargetHolding/pyspark-cassandra/README.md

 PySpark Cassandra
 =================

-PySpark Cassandra is no longer maintained.
-Development effort has moved away from Spark to pure Python environment.
+**This PySpark Cassandra repository is no longer maintained.
+Please check this repository for Spark 2.0+ support: https://github.com/anguenot/pyspark-cassandra**

 ---